$5,126 pp (USD)

 - Meals & Drinks:

-We depart for your next destination in the later hours of the morning, as our guests will enjoy a relaxed drive through the villages and rural parts of northeastern Namibia.
+We depart for your next destination in the late morning, allowing our guests to enjoy a relaxed drive through the villages and rural areas of northeastern Namibia.

 Dinner this evening will be at the lodge!